 How to Negotiate Salary for Your Next Career Move

-Negotiating your salary is difficult to talk about, because it involves balancing what consider your worth and what your employer believes they can afford.
-But, if it’s done correctly it can result in positive for both the employer and employee, which results in a greater salary for the employee and greater employees’ engagement in their jobs.
-Here’s how to make your salary negotiation a success.
+Negotiating your salary is a difficult conversation, as it involves balancing what believe you’re worth with what the employer thinks they’re able to afford.
+But, if it’s done correctly it can be a positive experience for both parties, resulting in a higher salary for the employee and a greater engagement of the employee in their job.
+Here’s how you can bargain your salary in confidence.

-- Before you negotiate your salary study market rates and industry standards to confirm that your salary offer is fair.
+- Before you make a salary offer make sure you research market rates as well as industry standards to confirm that your salary offer is fair.

-- Find out information by networking with colleagues, using online resources like LinkedIn Salary and Glassdoor, as well as reaching out to professional networks.
+- Gather information through networking with colleagues, using online resources such as LinkedIn Salary and Glassdoor, and also reaching out to professional networks.

-- Make a list of talking points ahead time, including education & certifications, years of relevant experience, the results and achievements as well as unique skill sets and capabilities, knowledge of the industry, and potential for training.
+- Plan your talk points ahead of time, including education & certification and years of relevant experience, the results and achievements as well as unique skill sets and capabilities, knowledge of the industry, and the potential for further training.

-- In the course of negotiations, you should be confident and articulate but also flexible and open.
-Highlight tangible results that you’ve had in your previous positions.
+- In the course of negotiations, you should be assertive and confident, yet flexible and open.
+You should highlight tangible results you’ve had in your previous roles.

 Do your research

-Prior to entering any salary negotiation, you need to conduct thorough research on the market and standards in the industry to ensure that your salary request is realistic.
-Some factors that can affect the amount you are offered could be the level of experience, degree, size of the company as well as location. (?).
-A great method of gathering information is to network with colleagues and others who are in the same field of work.
+Before you enter any pay negotiation, it’s crucial to do thorough research on the market and standards in the industry to make sure your salary offer is realistic.
+The factors that could affect this could include levels of experience level, company size as well as location. (?).
+One great way to gather information is to make connections with your colleagues or those in your chosen field of work.

 Research Online

-Gain insight by speaking to people who have had similar positions, or contacting them through professional networks as well doing brainstorming members of professional organizations.
+Get insight from talking to friends who have held similar positions or reaching out via professional networks and brainstorming with members of professional organizations.

 The time spent in preparing for a negotiation is always time well spent.
-You’ll be more confident when presenting your case if you have a clear set of talk points that you have outlined in advance.
+You’ll be much more confident in the presentation of your case if have a outline of your talking points in advance.

-Here are a few instances of things you could consider when negotiating your salary:
+Here are some instances of things that you could consider to include in your salary negotiation:

 - Training and certification